ALERT: EARLY BLACK FRIDAY DEALS!! (Grab Top Sellers and Reader Faves Before They Sell Out!) SHOP NOW

 Equipped with a direct EU plug and four worldwide adapters, and a converter for 100-240V to 110-120V which powers up your US electronic device safely, this BESTEK converter and adapter kit is worth a look.
 It also has multi-charging capability which is perfect for business travelers or digital nomads.
 If you need a carrying case for your BESTEK kit Aproca sells a functional, cute one!

-While recommended for Europe, the adapters also cover over a 100 countries and users say its become their go-to power source for travel.
-Buy it here!
+While recommended for Europe, the adapters also cover over 100 countries and users say it has become their go-to power source for travel.

 best-travel-adapter